plally/auth_helpers/README.md

-# vulpes_authenticator

-a simple utility for creating and validationg jwt tokens
+# a command for creating jwts for testing and some helpers for use in grpc services